mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

    1. Split [performance-unnecessary-value-param](https://github.com/mantidproject/mantid/tree/performance-unnecessary-value-param) branch into smaller pieces and assign to pool
       1. Check whether it's acceptable to pass a pointer (nullable) or a reference (not null) instead of a `shared_ptr`.
 23. Top level code re-org decided at 2016 developer meetings [design](https://github.com/mantidproject/documents/pull/11) (Martyn)
-7. Are there places where std::array (size known at compile time)  is more appropriate than std::vector (size known only at runtime)?[#15291](https://github.com/mantidproject/mantid/issues/15291) (Raquel)
 9. clang-tidy
      1. While I prefer the modern syntax, these clang-tidy checks suggest A LOT of changes.
 If we make these changes, divide them up between multiple people over several cycles.
          1. [modernize-use-using](https://github.com/llvm-mirror/clang-tools-extra/blob/73313677032e42e218e72a4e388bbdc179c52da0/docs/clang-tidy/checks/modernize-use-using.rst) in llvm 3.9?